Skip to content

 • Performance: versions 1.18+ delivered roughly 40% faster type checking compared to 1.17, with some cases improving by 10x.
 A binary cache format and SQLite-backed cache (both now enabled by default) make incremental builds faster.

-• Native parser: an experimental parser based on Ruff’s parser is available via pip install mypy[native-parser] and --native-parser.
-It provides access to all Python syntax regardless of the Python version running mypy.
+• Native parser: an experimental parser based on Ruff’s parser became available via uv add --dev "mypy[native-parser]" and the --native-parser flag.

 • Python 3.14 support: mypy handles t-strings (PEP 750) and ships mypyc-accelerated wheels for Python 3.14 free-threading builds.